scality/Zenko-RFCs/03-out-of-band-nfs.md

 ### Use-cases Description

-Leverage Zenko features (multi-cloud replication, metadata search, lifecycle policies, and such) on any of the following backends transparently:
+Leverage Zenko features (multi-cloud replication, metadata search, lifecycle policies, and such) on data stored in any of the following backends transparently:

 - NFS